norhther/WordleSolver/README.md

 ## Requirements

 - Python 3.7+
-- Multiprocessing and hashlib (default in Python)
+- Multiprocessing and hashlib (default in Python), and unidecode
 - A valid `wordlist.txt` file with 5-letter words (one per line).
 We provide a spanish one in this repository.

 ## Usage